arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 sudo reboot
 ```

-The following command safely shuts down the board and, in most configurations, keeps it powered off without auto-restart, which is the recommended method:
+The following command safely shuts down the board and, in most configurations, keeps it in halted state without auto-restart, which is the recommended method:

 ```bash
 sudo halt